 What I Ultimately Decided

-For me, I planted my flag at eXp Realty in july of 2017.
+For me, I planted my flag at eXp Realty in July of 2017.
 Since that time, I have sold between 40-50 homes per year and become an ICON agent three times.
-I've acquired just over 12,000 shares of EXPI stock and built a revenue share organization of over 265 agents (at the time of this writing).
+I’ve acquired just over 26,000 shares of EXPI stock and built a revenue share organization of over 460 agents (as of May 2021).

 My monthly revenue share pays all of my living expenses and the commissions I earn are play money and savings. eXp Realty has helped me to build an amazing, free lifestyle as a real estate agent.
-I truly couldn't be more happy with my decision to build my business here.
+I truly couldn’t be happier with my decision to build my business here.